openlink/virtuoso-opensource/appsrc/ODS-Framework/users/Readme.txt

 Note: you should have the users.jsp and users_dsn.jsp (created after installation) file physically located on your machine.

    1. The implementation uses Java version 1.5 (version 5), so you should run the corresponding Virtuoso executive.
 You need also to have installed Tomcat version 5.5.x.
+Download and install following packages: Commons FileUpload, Commons IO.
    1. The page name is 'users.jsp'.
    1. The Endpoint URL is http://[host]:[port]/jsp/users/users.jsp
    1. Configuration